Log Swiftlet

 - Set the

-number-old-logfile-generationsattribute to the desired retention count (e.g., 10). - Restart the router for changes to take effect.
+number-old-logfile-generationsproperty to a lower value (e.g., 5). - Restart the router or reload the configuration for changes to take effect.

 Disable Information Logging

-To reduce log verbosity and disk usage, disable the information log while keeping warning and error logs enabled.
+To reduce log verbosity and disk usage, you may want to disable information-level logging while retaining warnings and errors.

 - Set the